Mindanao State University–Iligan Institute of Technology: College of Arts and Social Sciences

-College of Business Administration and Accountancy
+College of Economics, Business, and Accountancy

-The College of Business Administration and Accountancy (CBAA) is composed of four departments namely: Accountancy; Entrepreneurial Marketing; Economics and Human Resource Management.
+The College of Economics, Business, and Accountancy (CEBA) is composed of four departments namely: BS Accountancy; BSBA Entrepreneurship; BSBA Marketing Management; BS Economics BSBA Business Economics; BS Hospitality Management.

 College of Computer Studies

 The College of Computer Studies (CCS) is responsible for the teaching, research and extension functions of the Information and Communication Technology Center (ICTC).
 To this end, it offers degree and non-degree programs in the graduate and undergraduate levels.
 These programs are carried through on campus or distance mode by formal, non-formal or informal systems.

 College of Education

 Created by virtue of the MSU Reorganization Plan approved by the BOR Resolution no. 18 series of 1984, Special Order no. 885, CED merged three former schools: School of Industrial Education, School of Physical Education and the Developmental High School, the laboratory school for students having their practicum.
 Ever since, CED constituted five departments.
 The Department of Home Technology (DHTE) emerged from a formerly known Department of Student Teaching.
 The rest: Department of Science and Mathematics Education (DSME), Department of Industrial Education (DITE), Department of Physical Education (DPE) and Department of Professional Education (DPRE) progressively offer various fields of specialization in the BSED, BSIED and BEED programs.
 The Integrated Developmental School (IDS) is one department that serves as a laboratory school and it is fully under the supervision of the CED Dean.